 Either rope up for this move or put on your climbing shoes.
 It's slightly awkward and there won't be any second chances if you fall here.
 Shorter people will probably need a top-rope from the taller folk.
 Once across, you can anchor to a good, trusty rock for a top-rope.

-Now.
-There will be a upwards slanted ledge that seems to end at a shard of rock.
-It's low 5th to climb up and over this large shard to a shelf about 6' down the other side.
+There will be a upwards slanted ledge (like the top curve of an oval) that looks like it ends at a shard of rock.
+It's low 5th (maybe 5.2) to climb up and over this large shard to a shelf about 6' down the other side.
 Counter-pressuring worked pretty well here unless you're tall.
 Climb another more rounded piece of granite in front of you to a small shelf about 5' high and bingo!!
 You've found the entrance to the hidden chimney!

 This chimney is a 30' straight climb.
 It's mostly 4th class with good holds except at the top (exit) which will require a move or two of low 5th.